EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 };
 ```

-Now that the schema of the table has been defined with a struct we need to configure the table.
+Now that the data structure of the table has been defined with a struct we need to configure the table.
 The `eosio::multi_index` constructor needs to be named and configured to use the struct we previously defined.

 ```cpp
 // We setup the table usin multi_index container: